tailordev-academy/javascript-react/1-introduction.md

 In the sequel, we will use [NtSeq](https://github.com/keithwhor/NtSeq), a library to manipulate sequences.
-Let's add a `readSequence()` function that returns a `Seq` instance from a sequence string:
+Let's add a `readSequence()` function that returns a `Seq` instance given a sequence string:

 ```js
 const seq = readSequence('ATCG');